 - 1 (21 ounce) can apple pie filling

 - 1/3 cup butter (melted)

 - 1/2 teaspoon cinnamon

 Using a slotted spoon, remove the apples from the pie filling, discarding much of the thick liquid.
 Place the apples in a medium bowl; then stir in walnuts, 1/2 teaspoon cinnamon, and lemon zest.

 In a small bowl, combine 1/4 cup sugar and 1/2 teaspoon cinnamon and mix well.

-On work surface, place one sheet of filo dough.
+On a work surface, place one sheet of filo dough.
 Brush with some of the melted butter and sprinkle with a generous teaspoon of the cinnamon sugar mixture.
 Repeat layers, using all of the filo dough.

 Spoon apple filling across one long end of the filo stack, leaving a 2" border along one long edge and the sides.
 Brush edges around apple filling with butter.

-Fold in side edges, then roll up filo dough, enclosing the filling.
+Fold in the side edges, then roll up filo dough, enclosing the filling.
 Brush edge with butter and seal.
 Brush butter over the entire roll.